DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 ### User Identification

 The tracer provides a convenience method to link an actor to a trace.
+You have to pass a `UserDetails` object with at least it's Id property set to a non-null value.

-For example to correlate users to web requests, you wouldn't need to use the following code snippet within each web request, after user authorization has been preformed:
+To correlate users to web requests, you would need to use the following code snippet within each web request, after user authorization has been preformed:

 ```csharp
 using Datadog.Trace;